-- involve people of color in planning and developing programs, initiatives, and outreach, and in monitoring and enforcement aimed at curtailing discriminatory practices; 186 - begin or increase funding for cultural sensitivity programs and social service programs that meet the specific cultural needs of low-income and immigrant communities, for example, programs for Asian Pacific American women experiencing domestic violence; - increase the number of qualified professionals with the necessary multilingual and multicul-
+- involve people of color in planning and developing programs, initiatives, and outreach, and in monitoring and enforcement aimed at curtailing discriminatory practices; - begin or increase funding for cultural sensitivity programs and social service programs that meet the specific cultural needs of low-income and immigrant communities, for example, programs for Asian Pacific American women experiencing domestic violence; - increase the number of qualified professionals with the necessary multilingual and multicultural understanding to effectively work in eth-

-&lt;sup>177 On religion, see USCCR, EEOC Report, pp. 41, 267; on racial harassment, see pp. 87-88, 271.
+&lt;sup>145 On religion, see USCCR, EEOC Report, pp. 41, 267; on racial harassment, see pp. 87-88, 271.